 The willingness of a child to react to new information and interactions is at its peak in the early years.
 Early action will help children succeed.
 Often, they are freer to do something on their own.

-Early diagnosis and individualized treatment of autism enable children and adults to lead independent lives.
+Early diagnosis and individualised treatment of autism enable children and adults to lead independent lives.
 Infants who are diagnosed early on have a greater long-term prognosis.

 Please visit What exactly is autism and what causes it? for more information.
 Have more questions?
 Our Expert doctors and team can help you with treatment and guidance.
 Call us at +91 88847 22246 or email firstname.lastname@example.org.